 How to Tell if Your Dog is a Senior

-Since determining the age of your dog is may not be an exact science unless you are lucky and get to celebrate their birthday every year and when a dog transitions into senior hood may vary knowing when your dog is truly a senior and needs some extra support may vary also.
+Since determining the age of your dog may not be an exact science unless you are lucky and get to celebrate their birthday every year.
+Knowing when a dog transitions into senior hood may vary knowing when your dog is truly a senior and needs some extra support may vary also.

 Some signs that your dog has transitioned into being a senior dog include the following: you may notice signs of aging in your dog as they reach their senior years.
 Signs that your dog may be approaching the senior stage include: